Campeche Light Train: Vehicle fleet

-It was initially expected that the trains that will be used for the project would be road-rail vehicles, which would allow them to go on railroad tracks and also on normal streets.
+It was initially expected that the trains used for the project would be road–rail vehicles, which would allow them to go on railroad tracks and also on normal streets.
 However, after it was decided to build concrete roads instead of railroad tracks, it was decided to buy ART guided buses.
+Despite the name, these vehicles are not autonomous.
 By the end of July 2024, CRRC brought a demonstration unit to Campeche that was previously tested on the Ecovía line in Monterrey, Nuevo León.
-This vehicle is similar to those that will be used on Metrorrey Line 5 in the same city.
+This vehicle is similar to those that are expected to be used on Metrorrey Line 5 in the same city.

-There will be five three-car articulated units each with a capacity of 304 people.
-They will run every 15 to 30 minutes and the service as a whole will have a total capacity of 1,200 passengers per hour and direction.
+There are five three-car articulated units each with a capacity of 304 people.
+They run every 15 to 30 minutes and the service as a whole has a total capacity of 1,200 passengers per hour and direction.